 The success of the trade hinges entirely on Bitcoin’s price declining before funding rates or market movements trigger a liquidation.
 Perpetual contracts use a funding rate mechanism to tether the contract price to the underlying spot asset.
 Sustained bullish sentiment can make holding short positions expensive if funding rates turn positive.

-Historical data from platforms like CoinGecko illustrates Bitcoin’s historical volatility, which makes extreme leverage inherently precarious.
+Historical data from platforms like CoinGecko illustrates Bitcoin’s historical volatility, which makes extreme apply inherently precarious.
 Major price reversals have liquidated billions in leveraged positions across various crypto derivatives exchanges in recent years.

 What Happens Next

 All eyes will be on Bitcoin’s price action to see if Wynn’s high-risk gamble pays off or results in a liquidation.
-The trade places intense pressure on immediate market movements due to its leverage.
-Its outcome will be closely watched as a case study in the risks and potential rewards of ultra-high-leverage cryptocurrency speculation.
+The trade places intense pressure on immediate market movements due to its tap into.
+Its outcome will be closely watched as a case study in the risks and potential rewards of ultra-high-use cryptocurrency speculation.